vasquezme/vasquezme/README.md

 <hr />

-My name is Mauricio Vasquez and welcome to my Github Page.
+My name is Mauricio and welcome to my Github Page.
 The purpose of this space is to introduce myself and highlight current/past projects.

 Currently working with...